-$28, $35, $100 | Tickets on Sale May 3
+$28, $35, $100 VIP | Buy Tickets

-The early seventies found Barron working with Yusef Lateef who he credits as a key influence in his art for improvisation.
-Encouraged by Lateef, to pursue a college education, Barron balanced touring with studies and earned his B.A. in Music from Empire State College.
-By 1973 he joined the faculty at Rutgers University as professor of music.
+The early seventies found Kenny working with Yusef Lateef who Kenny credits as a key influence in his art for improvisation.
+Encouraged by Lateef, to pursue a college education, Barron balanced touring with studies and earned his B.A. in Music from Empire State College, By 1973 Kenny joined the faculty at Rutgers University as professor of music.
 He held this tenure until 2000, mentoring many of today’s young talents including David Sanchez, Terence Blanchard and Regina Bell.

-For more information, please visit www.kennybarron.com
+For more information on Mr. Barron, visit www.kennybarron.com